Your Business Model is key to your organisation. It is meant to shape the strategy of your organisation. It is the driver of competitiveness.

 In this regard, could business models, developed in the realm of the Circular Economy, can be seen as innovative and conscious business models?

 Circular Economy aim and goals

 Circular Economy, a concept aims to transform in-depth the way we use resources.
-Its goal is to replace existing open production systems, based on a linear consumption model, where raw materials are extracted, processed into finished products and become waste after they have been consumed, with closed systems that reuse resources and conserve energy.
+Its goal is to replace existing open production systems, based on a linear consumption model, where raw materials are extracted, processed into finished products, and become waste after they have been consumed, with closed systems that reuse resources and conserve energy.

 Circular Economy aims at overcoming the dominant linear take, make, disposal model, that overtook natural resources that are not so abundant, nor so accessible.

-Instead of your organisation extract materials, apply energy to transform them into final products, sell them to your consumers and, finally, throw them away when they are no longer working or no longer satisfying their needs; your organisation can make a more effective use of materials and create more value, both by cost savings and by developing new markets or growing existing ones.
+Instead of your organisation extract materials, apply energy to transform them into final products, sell them to your consumers and, finally, throw them away when they are no longer working or no longer satisfying their needs; your organisation can make more effective use of materials and create more value, both by cost savings and by developing new markets or growing existing ones.

 Circular Economy is normally represented by four key principles:

 We can appoint that the big differences in the Circular Economy approach are:

 - Customer access over ownership, pay for performance e.g. pay per lux or pay per scan;